Contents: Instruments and electrical equipment ↡ Steering and suspension ↡ Transmission ↡ Brake system ↡

 6. Check the operation of the engine, clutch, gearbox and drive shafts.

-7. Listen for any unusual sounds from the engine, clutch and transmission.
+7. Listen for any unusual sounds coming from the engine, clutch and gearbox.

-8. Make sure the engine runs smoothly at idle and does not fall when you press the throttle pedal (gaining momentum quickly).
+8. Make sure the engine runs smoothly at idle and does not stall when you press the throttle pedal (is quickly gaining momentum).

 9. Make sure the clutch operates smoothly and gradually.
-The car moves smoothly and the pedal travel is not large.
-Listen for noises when you press the pedals.
+The car starts smoothly and the pedal travel is short.
+Listen to the noise when you press the pedals.

-10. Make sure the gear shifts smoothly and without crackling.
-Make sure the shift lever is securely in place in all gears.
+10. Make sure that the gears engage smoothly and without rattling.
+Make sure that the gear shift lever is firmly in place in all gears.

-11. For models with automatic transmission, check that all gears shift smoothly without jerks and that the engine speed does not increase between shifts.
-Check that it is possible to engage any transmission mode with the machine stopped.
+11. For models with automatic transmission, check that all gears engage smoothly without jerking and that the engine speed does not increase between gear shifts.
+Check that any transmission mode can be engaged when the car is stopped.
 If any problems are found, contact your Mercedes-Benz dealer.

 Brake system

-12. Check whether the car is pulling to the side when braking and whether the wheels are blocked during hard braking.
+12. Check whether the car pulls to the side when braking and whether the wheels lock up when braking sharply.

-13. Check if the steering wheel vibrates when braking.
+13. Check if there is any steering wheel vibration when braking.

 14. Check the operation of the parking brake.
-The vehicle must be kept on a slope.
-The stroke of the brake lever should not be too large.
+The car should be held on the slope.
+The brake handle travel should not be too large.

-15. Check up work of the vacuum amplifier as follows.
-Shut off the engine and depress the brake pedal a few times to remove all vacuum from the booster, then start the engine.
-As soon as the engine starts, as the vacuum increases, the pedal should become softer.
-Let the engine run for two minutes, then shut it off.
-If you now press the brake pedal, a hissing sound should be heard coming from the vacuum booster.
-After four or five clicks, the hiss should stop and the pedal should become noticeably stiffer.
+15. Check the operation of the vacuum booster as follows.
+Turn off the engine and press the brake pedal several times to remove all the vacuum from the booster, then start the engine.
+Once the engine starts, as the vacuum increases, the pedal should become softer.
+Let the engine run for about two minutes, then turn it off.
+If you now press the brake pedal, you should hear a hissing sound coming from the vacuum booster.
+After four or five presses, the hissing should stop and the pedal should become noticeably harder.